ioBroker/ioBroker.docs/docs/en/dev/adapterpublish.md

 ## Requirements for the Latest Repository
 0. Use [https://adapter-check.iobroker.in/](https://adapter-check.iobroker.in/) to test adapter repo.

-1. The adapter's Github repository should have a capital B in ioBroker, while in the package.json it must be lowercase because ``npm`` doesn't allow uppercase letters.
+1. The adapter's GitHub repository should have a capital B in ioBroker, while in the package.json it must be lowercase because ``npm`` doesn't allow uppercase letters.

 2. The title in the io-package.json should not contain the word ``ioBroker`` nor the word ``Adapter``.